 - To make a turmeric bug starter, follow my recipe for ginger bug starter.
 Just replace the freshly grated ginger with turmeric root.
 Otherwise, the process is identical.

-- Turmeric bug cannot be made with powdered turmeric.
-You need fresh turmeric root.
+- Do not use powdered turmeric.
+This recipe needs fresh turmeric root.
 The skin is important for helping to catch the turmeric bug.
-And many brands of powdered turmeric have been treated with preservatives to keep the bright yellow color.
+And many brands of powdered turmeric have been treated with preservatives which will slow fermentation.

 - Ginger bug starter can be used to brew turmeric soda and vice-versa.
-They really are interchangeable.
+They are 100% interchangeable.
 I’m always brewing one or the other or both together for an immune-boosting mix.

-Turmeric sodas can be flavored just like ginger bug and other fermented sodas.
-Replace part of the liquid with juice or tea.
+Turmeric soda can be flavored just like ginger bug and other fermented sodas.
+Simply replace part of the liquid with juice or tea.
 Or add spices and other flavors to the brew.

 If you’re trying a new flavor, I recommend just brewing a small batch.
 That way you don’t have to commit to drinking more than a few glasses.
 Or if need inspiration, try a few of my favorite flavor combinations.